reconstrukt/ytmini/README.md

 ytmini
 ======

-YouTube iframe api plugin for jquery.
+YouTube iframe api widget, for jquery.

 Responsive, mobile/tablet friendly YouTube player widget.
 Includes skinnable playback controls in HTML/CSS.
 Uses the new YouTube Iframe API.
 Dead-simple prototype, consider it a blueprint for something more serious.